-Symrise's inclusion in the ETHIBEL Sustainability Index (ESI) Excellence Europe was also confirmed for the fifth time in a row.
-Furthermore, the rating agency EcoVadis awarded Symrise the Gold status in recognition of its corporate social responsibility for the fourth time in a row.
+As a result, Symrise is a role model for climate protection in our industry and acts in accordance with the resolutions of the UN climate conferences COP 21 in Paris, COP 22 in Marrakesh, COP 23 in Bonn, COP 24 in Katowice, COP 25 in Madrid and the recommendations of IPCC 2018.
+(See also 201-2.)
+The inclusion of Symrise in the ETHIBEL Sustainability Index (ESI) Excellence Europe was also confirmed for the sixth time in a row.
+Furthermore, the rating agency EcoVadis awarded Symrise the Gold status in recognition of its corporate social responsibility in 2019 for the fourth time in a row.

-Signatory of the UN Women's Empowerment Principles: At the initiative of the Corporate Sustainability Group, Symrise signed this UN guideline and followed it before many of our customers' other companies.
+Signatory of the UN Women's Empowerment Principles: At the initiative of the Corporate Sustainability Group, Symrise signed this UN guideline and pursued its goals before many of our customers' other companies.

-GRI 102-12: External initiatives ✓
+GRI 102-12: External initiatives 🗸

 Symrise wants to increase the value and sustainability of its business activities over the long term.
 For this reason, the managerial and supervisory bodies of Symrise AG align their activities with various principles of responsible management.
 The aims of the German Corporate Governance Code, for instance, serve as the standard for good management in both the Executive and Supervisory Boards.
 The ten principles of the Global Compact of the United Nations, which we signed in 2012, provide additional guidance for our entrepreneurial actions.
 With our "advanced level" reporting, which we implemented for the first time in 2014, we have further strengthened our commitment to this issue.
-In addition, we support the sustainable development goals of the United Nations, which it published in 2015.
+In addition, we support the sustainable development goals of the United Nations published in 2015.
 As an initial step, we reviewed the compatibility of our sustainability strategy and objectives with the Sustainable Development Goals (SDGs) that apply to Symrise.
 In doing so, we were able to identify additional potential for improvement.

 Symrise became a member of the Sustainable Spices Initiative (SSI) in 2013.
 Both for Symrise and the SSI, the focus is on the responsible sourcing and cultivation of raw materials.
-Together with customers, suppliers and NGOs, we want to actively cooperate with the SSI, sharing our knowledge while also gaining new experience.
-With the acquisition of Diana and the corresponding expansion of our portfolio, animal welfare has become a higher priority for our agenda.
-With this in mind, we founded the U.S. Roundtable for Sustainable Beef together with other companies in 2015.
-The goal is to continuously improve the value chain for beef.
+Together with customers, suppliers and non-governmental organizations, we want to actively cooperate with the SSI, sharing our knowledge while also gaining new experience.
+Symrise is a founding member of the Sustainable Vanilla Initiative, which is committed to a long-term stable supply of high-quality natural vanilla produced in a socially, ecologically and economically sustainable manner.
+With the acquisition of Diana, ADF/IDF and the corresponding expansion of our portfolio, animal welfare has become a higher priority for our agenda.

 In addition to that, as a member of the Roundtable on Sustainable Palm Oil (RSPO) since 2015, Symrise has set ambitious goals for itself that have already partially been achieved.
-By the middle of 2016, we converted our supply chain to palm oil that is certified as 100 % RPSO "Mass Balance."
-In 2018, together with our strategic suppliers, we worked on implementing the complete responsible sourcing of our palm oil derivatives and switching to materials made from 100 % RSPO "Mass Balance"-certified palm oil.
-We set ourselves the same goal for the sourcing of secondary palm oil derivatives by the end of 2020.
-We also endorse ethical sourcing in conjunction with the Natural Stewardship Circle (NRSC) as well as the Code of Conduct of the Union for Ethical Biotrade (UEBT).
+By the middle of 2016, we converted our Palm Oil supply chain in such a way that all palm oils came from 100 % RSPO "Mass Balance" certified sources.
+By the end of 2018, we already obtained more than 50 % of primary and more than 68 % of secondary palm oil derivatives from certified sustainable sources.
+At the same time, numerous recipes have been converted to palm oil free quality.
+In 2019, we were able to increase the proportion of primary and secondary palm oil derivatives.
+We are off to a good start to obtain all palm oil and palm oil derivatives from certified sustainable sources by the end of 2020.
+Through our global membership of the Union for Ethical BioTrade (UEBT) we are also committed to ethical sourcing.

-Since 2016, we have been a member of the Sustainable Agricultural Initiative (SAI), which underscores our commitment to the responsible sourcing of natural raw materials and the achievement of the strategic goal of backward integration.
+Since 2016, we have been a member of the Sustainable Agricultural Initiative (SAI), which underscores our commitment to the responsible sourcing of natural raw materials.